Mintack/Better-Forge-Chat-Reborn/README.md

 # BetterForgeChat
 A Forge based server-side chat mod to allow prefixes, suffixes and integration with LuckPerms and FTB-Essentials nicknames.

-This version is for MC1.20.1 and up.
-For MC1.18.2 The Original owner no longer has the time to maintain it and has given it over to us to maintain going forward.

 ## Features
 ### LuckPerms integration
 ![screenshots/LuckPermsIntegration.png](https://github.com/Birbs-world/Better-Forge-Chat-Reborn/raw/main/screenshots/LuckPermsIntegration.png)